|Shopping cart is empty.|

 Myth: Victims exaggerate the level of abuse.
 If it really was that bad, they would leave.

-Fact: Most victims actually play down the abuse because of fear, self-blame, guilt or shame.
-Victims considering leaving their abusers are faced with the very real possibility of continued threats and harassment, severe physical injury and even death.
-Domestic abuse is the only crime in which the victim, in order to escape the dangers, has to leave behind home, friends, family, economic security, pets, belongings and sometimes the city, for a safer, more peaceful life.
+Fact: Most victims downplay the abuse because of fear, self-blame and/or shame.
+Victims considering leaving their abusers face continued threats, harassment, injury and death.
+In order to escape the danger, victims are often forced to leave behind home, friends, family, money, pets, belongings, keepsakes, and much more.

 Myth: Domestic abuse is a heterosexual thing and is rare in lesbian and gay relationships.
 When this does happen, the physically larger one is always the abuser and the patterns of abuse are the same.